hakngrow/mern_tutorials_frontend/README.md

 ### 10. Add CSS Style to React Components

-Create `/src/App.css` and modify as follows:
+Create `/src/App.css` and modify it as follows:
 ```
 .list {
   text-align: left;